 Next, I’ve rounded up a small selection of hallways that feature patterned wallpaper to create impact.
 There’s really an endless choice on the market so you’ll be sure to find a look that suits your favourite interior style.

-Change the vibe of a small hallway by applying an energetic, vibrant, maximalist print like this bright blue desert theme.
-And then if possible match your pendant light in a gorgeous saturated colour—I love this simple, peacock blue lamp.
-Keep everything else in the hallway pared-back, here all that’s needed is beautiful polished floorboards.
+Change the vibe of a small hallway by applying an energetic, vibrant, maximalist print.
+And then if possible match your pendant light in a gorgeous saturated colour.
+Keep everything else in the hallway pared-back, all that’s needed is beautiful polished floorboards.

-The hallway here has been given a revamp to add interest to a fairly plain space and tie the black staircase and white wall together nicely.
-A squiggly abstract pattern like this (which kind of reminds me of a fingerprint) is easy on the eye and just adds that lovely bit of texture to the space as well.
+Give your hallway a revamp to add interest to a fairly plain space.
+A squiggly abstract pattern is easy on the eye and just adds that lovely bit of texture to the space as well.

 Give a plain hallway the style treatment with a simple geometric dot pattern.
-This subtle wallpaper adds a faint overlay of colour to this all-white contemporary hallway, lifting it from being a bland space.
+Opt for a subtle print that adds a faint overlay of colour to your hallway, lifting it from being a bland space.
 Mixing it with white panelling or wainscoting adds even more sophistication.

-If you have a flamboyant personality, convey that in your home and make a real statement with dramatic wallpaper like these aqua abstract freeform zigzags.
-Contrast the extravagance with a more subdued piece of hallway furniture—this vintage leather and timber seat gives the almost-childlike wallpaper a little maturity.
+If you have a flamboyant personality, convey that in your home and make a real statement with dramatic wallpaper like abstract freeform zigzags.
+Contrast the visual extravagance with a more subdued, sophisticated piece of hallway furniture, like an understated timber seat.
+It will give the almost-childlike wallpaper a little maturity.

 As with most strongly patterned papers, it’s a good idea to keep the ceiling white for balance.
 If you want to do a refresher on your ceiling paintwork yourself, our handy ceiling painting guide will help.